-I find WordPress easy to use and the majority of websites on the internet use it for a reason.
+I find WordPress easy to use and the majority of websites on the internet use it for good reason.

-Step 4: Choose A Theme
+Step 4: Choose a theme

 Now it’s time for the fun part!
 I suggest you sit down and have a good think about how you want your website to look and what aspects you want it to have.

-When I was searching for templates to use for my blog, I wanted something that was super easy to use, allow me to place adverts on my website, have a slider on my homepage, list my most recent blog posts on my homepage, and have a sidebar that I could add photos with links to.
+When I was searching for templates to use for my blog, I wanted something that was super easy to use, allowed me to place adverts on my website, have a slider on my homepage, list my most recent blog posts on my homepage, and have a sidebar that I could add photos with links to.

 ThemeForest is a great place to start when looking for a WordPress theme.
 Many of these themes cost under $50 and offer 6 months worth of support so you can ask as many questions as you like if you’re confused.

 Every professional website needs a professional logo.
 You can either create one yourself, or pay for someone to design one for you.

 Canva: Canva is a great option if you are wanting to design your own logo because it is free to use.
 Once you create an account, sign in and experiment with the different banner options.

 Fiverr: If you’d like an affordable logo designed for you, I suggest Fiverr.
 You can browse designers profiles and see how much they charge for a simple logo.

 I also recommend coming up with a colour theme for your website.
 This is important for establishing your brand as it helps readers to recognise you.
 It’s proven that people are more likely to click on a link from a brand they recognise than one they don’t.